DJ1TJOO/shapez.io-mods/src/dj1tjoo_toolbar_switcher/lib/readme.md

 }
 ```

-Don't forget to give the toolbar a z-index
+Don't forget to change the layer if nessesary and to give the toolbar a z-index

 ```css
 #ingame_HUD_my_toolbar {